ouzifeng/CI_PP2_QUIZ/README.md

 ## User Stories

-### New Students
+### New to the brand Brewdog

-1. I want to know how to get to the gym, preferrably via an embedded map on the contact page
+1. I want to know more about the rnage of beers brewdog sells
-2. I want to know how much it will cost me on a monthly or class by class basis, and whether there is a free trial
-3. I want to be able to check the timetable to see when classes are on
-4. I want to see images of the gym and students to get a feel for the place
+2. I want to know the strenght of the beers brewdog sells

-5. I want to be able to contact the gym if I have questions
+-------------------I GOT HERE DELETE ME--------------------

 ### Existing Students